san7ket/xchat-autopaster/README.md

 Installation
 ===

+Don't Forget to edit the pastebin url at "Line 89" in the script.

+Load plugin in xchat from Menu xchat -> Load plugin or script.

 Installation is simple, just select Load plugin from the Xchat menu.
 It's also possible to do it from the command-line with the following command: /py load <filename>.